-When they are formed white dwarfs and neutron stars are both quite hot $(10^7 \text{ K} \text{ and } 10^{10} \text{ K}$ , respectively, at the centre and somewhat cooler at the surface).
-Although they do not undergo nuclear reactions, their thermal energy reservoir (in terms of the motion of particles, i.e., nucleons) is large enough to maintain high temperatures for an extended period.
+When they are formed white dwarfs and neutron stars are both quite hot $(10^7 \text{ K} \text{ and } 10^{10} \text{ K}, \text{ respectively, at the centre and somewhat cooler at the surface}).
+Although they do not undergo nuclear reactions, their thermal energy reservoir (in terms of the motion of particles,$ i.e., nucleons) is large enough to maintain high temperatures for an extended period.
 This thermal radiation has been studied for a large number of white dwarfs, but it has not been definitely confirmed for neutron stars as here the luminosity is too small.

-Estimate the luminosity of a typical white dwarf with surface temperature $10^5$ K (shortly after its formation) and $10^4$ K (after cooling over some 100 million years).
-Give a similar estimate for a neutron star with surface temperature $5 \times 10^6$ K (after cooling for a few years).
+Estimate the luminosity of a typical white dwarf with surface temperature 10^5 K (shortly after its formation) and 10^4 K (after cooling over some 100 million years).
+Give a similar estimate for a neutron star with surface temperature 5×10^6 K (after cooling for a few years).
 In which part of the spectrum must one look for such objects?
 Can one perform the searches from the surface of the Earth?

 By now white dwarfs, and particularly their thermal radiation, have been extensively studied, and their mass-radius relation has been confirmed.
+An important technique for investigating the structure of white dwarfs is to analyse the frequencies of their pulsations.